silverstripe/developer-docs/en/02_Developer_Guides/04_Configuration/03_Environment_Variables.md

 # Environment Variables

 Environment specific variables like database connection details, API keys and other server configuration should be kept outside the application code in a separate `.env` file.
-This file is stored in the web root and kept out of version control for security reasons.
+This file is stored outside of the web root (i.e. not in the `/public/` folder) and kept out of version control for security reasons.

 For more information see our docs on [Environment Management](../../getting_started/environment_management/).